voschezang/coding-handbook/product-management.md

 Also see [requirements-engineering](requirements-engineering.md).

+A product backlog is a both:

+- A list of future work.
+- A list of previous ideas.

+Ideally it is skewed towards the former.
+In addition, it can range from being a *wish-list* to a *commitment*.

-A product backlog is a list of future work.
-Ideally it is prioritized.
-Each item is usually treated as a small project.
-Higher priority items can be fully formalized, while the rest of the items can be rough drafts.
-This low-priority section of the backlog can be treated as an "option pool".
+The items on the backlog are prioritized.
+Each item can be treated as a small project.
+[JIT planning](https://en.wikipedia.org/wiki/Lean_manufacturing) can be used to minimize over-production (of planning).
+This means that higher priority items can be fully formalized, while the rest of the items can be rough drafts.

-Items can be grouped together in two ways:
+Items can be grouped together in several ways:

 - By goal.
 E.g. a sequence of tasks with a single purpose.
 - By theme.
 E.g. individual, independent tasks that happen to be similar.
 E.g. improving `adaptability, user-experience, efficiency, security`.